 The international plans of action (IPOAs) are voluntary instruments elaborated within the framework of the Code of Conduct for Responsible Fisheries.
 They apply to all States and entities and to all fishers.
 Four IPOAs have been developed to date.

-These IPOA's were developed as the COFI Members in 1997 found it necessary to have some form of international agreement in order to manage the issues concerned in compliance with the Code of Conduct for Responsible Fisheries.
-The most suitable instrument for each of the three texts were developed in the course of two intergovernmental meetings, open to all FAO Members, held in 1998.
+The first three IPOA's were developed as the COFI Members in 1997 found it necessary to have some form of international agreement in order to manage the issues concerned in compliance with the Code of Conduct for Responsible Fisheries.
+The most suitable instrument for each of the three texts was developed in the course of two intergovernmental meetings, open to all FAO Members, held in 1998.
+These IPOAs were adopted by the twenty-third Session of the FAO Committee on Fisheries in February 1999 and endorsed by the FAO Council at the session it held in November 2000.

 The purpose of the Consultation was for FAO Members to consider and if possible approve the plans of action for the management of shark fisheries and the reduction of incidental catch of seabirds in longline fisheries, as well as the plan of action or an alternative document for management of fishing capacity (Press Release 98/64).